mher/flower/docs/auth.rst

 if it runs in an untrusted environment.
 Below, we outline the various forms of authentication supported by Flower.

+By default, Flower's APIs are not enabled unless authentication is configured.
+The `--dangerous_allow_unauth_api` configuration option allows unauthenticated API access - use this at your own risk.

 **NOTE:** The following endpoints are exempt from authentication:

 - /healthcheck